Retiring from OPERS

 Although Member-Directed Plan participants do not have access to OPERS health, they do have access to the funds in their Retiree Medical Account.
 These funds can be used to cover health care expenses such as premiums and copays for you and your qualified dependents.

-If you annuitize any portion of your account and select one of the OPERS payment plans, you'll revive a Benefit Change Notice any time there is a change in your benefit.
-You'll also receive a Benefit Change Notice if there is a change in any deductions to your benefit.
-For example, the notice will show changes such as your cost-of-living adjustment, deductions for health care coverage or Medicare adjustments.
+If you annuitize any portion of your account and select one of the OPERS payment plans, you'll receive a Statement of Benefit Payment any time there is a change in your benefit.
+You'll also receive a Statement of Benefit Payment if there is a change in any deductions to your benefit.
+For example, the statement will show changes such as your cost-of-living adjustment, deductions for health care coverage or Medicare adjustments.

-Benefit Change Notices are sent at the beginning of the year, or any time a there is a change in your amount of your retirement benefit.
+Statement of Benefit Payment are sent at the beginning of the year, or any time a there is a change in your amount of your retirement benefit.

 Returning to Work After Retirement

 Your retirement benefits may be affected if you retire from OPERS and return to work in a job covered by OPERS or another Ohio retirement system.
 This includes service as an elected official and certain volunteer positions.

 For example, if you become re-employed within the first two months after your retirement effective date, you will forfeit your retirement benefit during this period.
 It's important to inform your employer that you are receiving an OPERS benefit if you become re-employed by an OPERS-covered employer.